 A shortened, graphical version of this document - in PDF format!
 Click here

 Successful facilitation is a product of preparation.
 It is vital that you understand the team's context, challenges, and maturity, so you can ask powerful questions that will help them improve.

 At this point, you want to gain the participants' attention and prepare them for what is ahead.
 You will want to ensure they understand the purpose of the exercise, participant expectations, and how it works.
 Encourage engagement, and promote that they will get out of the Self-Assessment what they put into it.

 It is now time to collect the data that will fuel improvements!
 Lean-Agile Intelligence provides alternative methods to collect the Self-Assessment data from participants.
 This data will then serve as a mirror for the team to self-reflect on and identify improvements.
 The data will also serve as a feedback loop to leadership indicating where their help is needed to optimize team performance.

 Lean Agile Intelligence Results Dashboards aggregates the Self-Assessment data and display it in a consumable and actionable format.
-It is here that the Self-Assessment Moderators and participants will be able to glean insights and identify improvements.
-Lean Agile Intelligence dashboards help tell a story of the Entity's current state (Individual, Team, Agile at Scale) and next steps towards achieving better outcomes.
+It is here that the Self-Assessment Facilitators and participants will be able to glean insights and identify improvements.
+Lean Agile Intelligence dashboards help tell a story of the Entity's current state (Individual, Team, At Scale) and next steps towards achieving better outcomes.

-What Questions participants decide to improve is depended on their context and desired outcomes.
+What Capabilities participants decide to improve is depended on their context and desired outcomes.
 We have found that there are two approaches that teams can use to springboard the identification of improvements.
-Which one the Self-Assessment Moderator decides to utilize is dependent on a few variables.
-Once decided the Lean Agile Intelligence “Improvement Assistant” can be used to recommend the questions the team should focus on improving the next quarter.
+Which one the Self-Assessment Facilitator decides to utilize is dependent on a few variables.
+Once decided the Lean Agile Intelligence “Improvement Assistant” can be used to recommend the capabilities the team should focus on improving the next quarter.